 - Notes - This section is used to document check/money order numbers or any other details about the payment that could be useful later.
 The information listed here can come in handy if any research is needed in the future regarding the payment.

 6. Enter the payment details and click on Add.

 7. The payment will now be visible on the patient's account.
 If it is not applied to a specific appointment, it will show as unallocated (marked in red).
 If it is attached to a particular appointment and/or line item, the information will show in the spots marked by the blue boxes.

 - You can also use the red/gray bubbles as a visual to see if a patient's payment is unallocated or fully allocated.
 The black arrow just to the left of the red/gray bubble will expand and show you additional details regarding how the payment was applied.
 This is especially useful when the payment has been applied to multiple appointments.

-8. To move money from Unallocated Payment and associate it to an appointment, click on the circle over on the right, sometimes referred to as a radio button.
+8. To move money from Unallocated Payment and associate it with an appointment, click on the circle over on the right, sometimes referred to as a radio button.

 9. Once you click on the radio button, a Move Cash window will open.
 This will allow you to select the appointment and the line item, as well as the amount to transfer.

-- To change the amount, just click in the box on the Amount line and adjust to fit your situation.
+- To change the amount, just click on the box on the Amount line and adjust it to fit your situation.